 Christina earned her Ed.D. from the University of California Davis, School of Education.
-Drawing on her work with leaders in educational research as well as knowledge from the field, from district and school leaders, Christina’s doctoral research explored the development and evolution of Local Control Accountability Plans (LCAP) as the Local Control Funding Formula was implemented in California.
+Drawing on her work with leaders in educational systems research as well as knowledge from the field, from district and school leaders, Christina’s doctoral research explored the development and evolution of Local Control Accountability Plans (LCAP) as the Local Control Funding Formula was implemented in California.
 Christina has raised more than $2.9 million in support of CAP-Ed’s programs.

 Prior to joining the UC Davis School of Education in 2012, Christina served as a consultant with School Facility Consultants in Sacramento, having started her career working in the offices of Murdoch, Walrath and Holmes and the Coalition for Adequate School Housing (C.A.S.H.).
 As a consultant supporting school districts seeking funding through the state program, Christina worked closely with clients to help them navigate the state facilities funding system.
-A Sacramento native, Christina returned to Northern California after living in Montana, Massachusetts, New York and New Mexico.
+A Sacramento native, Christina returned to Northern California after living in Missoula, Montana, Boston, MA, New York, NY and Taos, NM.

 Ed.D., Educational Leadership, University of California Davis

 MFA, Painting and Drawing, University of Montana, Missoula

 MFA Thesis: Mills, Christina Murdoch, “The Enigma of the Everyday” (2009).

 MA, Art History – Aesthetic Theory, University of Montana, Missoula